 Two of my friends gave me company on this trip; one of them had flown down from Bombay.
 For a weekend trip, that’s how desperate times get for us to go for such a short trip even if meant a relief of only a few days.
-And secretly we were convincing ourselves of making a documentary about the place so famous for so many years since the 1960s.
+We were secretly convincing ourselves to make a documentary about the place so famous for so many years since the 1960s.
 We never made the movie (why is a long story, don’t ask), but we did manage to have an excellent time.

 Once my friend from Bombay was in town, we got on the famous Ranikhet Express to Kathogodam, a small and last railway station, after which one has to go through a 3-4 hour drive to Almora in a bus/taxi.
 The taxi guys usually charge 200-300 INR per person.
 The bus might be cheaper but never tried it.
 The ride is beautiful, and one gets excellent views of the Kumaon Mountains all the way.
 Once in Almora, you’ll have to take another taxi/bus to travel further to Kasardevi or Kalimath, the quaint villages the hills around which are famously called Cranks Ridge.
 One can drive down from Delhi/Dehradun as well depends on what kind of time you have and what trip you are looking for at the time.

 We stayed at Dolma’s and enjoyed all the Tibetan food they served.
 There is a Tibetan monastery round the corner.
 One can go to the Kasardevi temple as well, which is also nearby from Dolmas.
-Though one will have to climb around 100 or steps to go to the temple.
-You can climb further 50 steps or so to the Shiva temple at the top of the hillock from where one can view sun setting on Almora city.
+However, one will have to climb around 100 steps to go to the temple.
+You can climb further 50 steps or so to the Shiva temple at the top of the hillock to view the sun setting on Almora city.
 You can spend 3-4 days soaking in the good old vibes and breathing the fresh mountain air.
-If you are the restless type who need to go out somewhere and see many places, then you can drive to the Binsar Wildlife Sanctuary which is around 35kms from Kalimath, or you can go to Jageshwar to see the old and rustic shiva temples dating back to 9th-13th century A.D. quite a site they are.
-This temple town is near a dense Deodar forest with beautiful, large, and ancient trees keeping guard of the adobe of Shiva.
+If you are the restless type who need to go out somewhere and see many places, then you can drive to the Binsar Wildlife Sanctuary, which is around 35kms from Kalimath, or you can go to Jageshwar to see the old and rustic shiva temples dating back to 9th-13th century A.D. quite a site they are.
+This temple town is near a dense Deodar forest with beautiful, large, and ancient trees keeping guard of Shiva’s adobe.

-We clicked a lot of pictures (see above), attempted to shoot the documentary and pig out in Mohan’s café.
+We clicked many pictures (see above), attempted to shoot the documentary, and pig out in Mohan’s café.
 It has become famous now and expensive as well, but the service and food are incredible.
-Documentary movie notwithstanding we manage to have one hell of time which all 3 of us needed at the time.
+Documentary movie notwithstanding, we manage to have one hell of a time, which all 3 of us needed at the time.
 I have gone to Crank’s ridge more than 3-4 times since, and every time I have felt the need to stay more.
-A lot has changed since my first trip, some of it has made it more commercialized, and some of it has made it more accessible.
+A lot has changed since my first trip, some of it has made it more commercialized, and some have made it more accessible.
 Baba’s café up the road after Mohan’s is an excellent addition.
 It is run by Baba, who is a warm and affectionate fellow married to a German woman and has a beautiful daughter.
-Its almost like you are in their house sitting in the kitchen, chit-chatting and drinking a piping hot ginger lemon tea.
+Its almost like you are in their house sitting in the kitchen, chit-chatting, and drinking a piping hot ginger lemon tea.

 Anyways you will have your trip once you are here.
-Supposedly many famous people had come here as part of the hippy trail back in the 1960s when the counter culture movement was on its peak.
-Swami Vivekanand opened up an Ashram in these hills after his travels in the west.
+Supposedly many famous people had come here as part of the hippy trail back in the 1960s when the counterculture movement was on its peak.
+Swami Vivekanand opened up an Ashram in these hills after he traveled in the west.
 Read this to know more about the trippy nature of this place!
 And here are some details which can be useful:

 Binsar Road, Kasardevi, Almora -263601